Ola-Kaznowska/Weather-application-using-API/README.md

 # Weather-application-using-API
-Aplikacja pogodowa wykorzystująca API.
-Aplikacja napisana w HTML5 CSS3 oraz JS.
-Aplikacja Fron-End
+Weather application using API.
+Application written in HTML5 CSS3 and JS.
+Front-End application